All Episodes

 Glad you're with us.

-Uh Jonathan, I you know, it never made sense.
+Jonathan, it never made sense.

 It never made sense.

-And I'm thinking, all right, maybe one cop just was he wasn't part of the 99.9%.
+And I'm thinking, all right, maybe one cop just was, he wasn't part of the 99.9%.

 Right.

-But for no way.
+But four, no way.

 No way.